 Although each ICMP message has its own format, all start with the same three fields: a type field - that identifies the message; a code field - that sometimes provides more specific description of the error; and a checksum field.
 The format of the rest of the message is determined by the type field.
 Technically ICMP is an error reporting\ mechanism.
 The gateway uses ICMP to inform the original source that a problem has occurred.
 ICMP includes echo request/reply messages, destination unreachable messages, source quench messages - that control the flow, and redirect messages - that request a host to change its routing tables.
-Echo request/reply is one of the most network server.
-A station using the reverse ARP protocol, broadcasts a query to all machines on the local network stating its physical address, and requesting its IP address.
-One or more servers that are configured with a table of physical addresses and watching incoming IP addresses, reply to the sender.
+Echo request/reply is one of the most frequently used debugging tools to determine whether destination can be reached.
+ICMP also can inform the sender of preferred routes or of network congestion.